Education at The Works - Art Internships

 - Persons considering a career in arts and culture

-Placements available in the following 5 departments:
+Placements available in the following 5 streams:

 1. Exhibit Production & Technology: Oversee the physical aspects of 20+ exhibits and installations including venue preparation, artwork handling, install & dismantle, construction techniques, resource management, inventories, and special projects.